awsdocs/amazon-rds-user-guide/doc_source/UsingWithRDS.SSL-certificate-rotation.md

 Before you update your DB instances to use the new CA certificate, make sure that you update your clients or applications connecting to your RDS databases\.

-Any new RDS DB instances created after January 14, 2020 will use the new certificates by default\.
+Any new RDS DB instances created after January 14, 2020, will use the new certificates by default\.
 If you want to temporarily modify new DB instances manually to use the old \(rds\-ca\-2015\) certificates, you can do so using the AWS Management Console or the AWS CLI\.
-Any DB instances created prior to January 14, 2020 use the rds\-ca\-2015 certificates until you update them to the rds\-ca\-2019 certificates\.
+Any DB instances created before January 14, 2020, use the rds\-ca\-2015 certificates until you update them to the rds\-ca\-2019 certificates\.
+You can use the `modify-certificates` CLI command to change the default certificate for new DB instances\.
+For more information, see [Overriding the Default CA Certificate for New DB Instances](#UsingWithRDS.SSL-certificate-rotation-overriding-default)\.

 **Note**
 Amazon RDS Proxy uses certificates from the AWS Certificate Manager \(ACM\)\.
 If you are using RDS Proxy, when you rotate your SSL/TLS certificate, you don't need to update applications that use RDS Proxy connections\.
 For more information about using TLS/SSL with RDS Proxy, see [Using TLS/SSL with RDS Proxy](rds-proxy.md#rds-proxy-security.tls)\.